 The State agrees to continue to provide group health and dental benefits to all eligible bargaining unit members.
+A bargaining unit member may enroll in health insurance, dental insurance, or both.
 The health insurance and dental insurance plans will move to a calendar year schedule beginning January 1, 2014.
+After positively enrolling for plan year 2016, a bargaining unit member does not need to re-enroll for future plan years.
+If the member does not make any changes, the member's coverages will remain the same and carry over to the next plan year.
 Health insurance benefits are controlled by the contract.
 SPOC will be advised of administrative changes and its input will be sought.
 The State shall offer Alliance Select which is a preferred provider option with its cost containment features provided for in Subsection B.